Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Blickling Hall is a splendid early 17th-century house owned by the National Trust.
-It is one of England's great Jacobean houses and is built in red brick with a gabled façade and elegant corner turrets.
+It is one of England's great Jacobean houses and is built in red brick with a gabled facade and elegant corner turrets.
 Its long gallery has an outstanding plaster ceiling and houses a superb library containing 12,000 books.
 Throughout the house a fine collection of family portraits, including works by Gainsborough and Reynolds, as well as textiles and elegant furniture, can be admired.
 The ghosts of Anne Boleyn and Sir John Fastolfe (the inspiration for Shakespeare's Falstaff) are said to haunt the house and grounds.
-The breathtaking garden offers variety and colour throughout the seasons, with spring bulbs, magnolias, particularly dramatic displays of azaleas and rhododendrons, plus herbaceous borders and stunning autumn tints - a very pleasant place to spend an afternoon.
-There are miles of attractive lakeside and parkland walks, and interesting features such as the sunken garden, a dry moat, a temple and an orangery.
+The breathtaking garden offers variety and colour throughout the seasons, with spring bulbs, magnolias, particularly dramatic displays of azaleas and rhododendrons, plus herbaceous borders and stunning autumn tints.
+There are miles of attractive lakeside and parkland walks, and interesting features such as the sunken garden, a dry moat, a temple, and an orangery.

 The Romans were the first to capitalise on the only natural hot springs in Britain, but it is believed that they were a local attraction long before the building of Rome.
 These ancient baths were once considered the finest in the Roman Empire, but in the middle ages fell into disrepair.
 It was not until a visit by the ailing Prince George in 1702 that the baths once again became a popular healing destination.
 Over the course of the city of Bath's redevelopment in the late 18th century, the Roman ruins were rediscovered and restored.
 Today, visitors can see the seven ancient baths and view the Georgian splendour of the Pump House, where the musty mineral waters can be sampled by the strong of stomach.
 The magnificent centrepiece is the Great Bath.
 Lined with lead and filled with hot spa water, it once stood in an enormous barrel-vaulted hall that rose to a height of 131ft (40m).
 For many Roman visitors, this may have been the largest building they had ever entered in their life.

-The quaint and picturesque country town of Stratford-Upon-Avon (which, as its name suggests, rests on the banks of the River Avon) is the historic birthplace of William Shakespeare.
-Visitors can explore Shakespeare's birthplace, Mary Arden's House (where his mother lived before marrying his father), his wife Anne Hathaway's cottage, as well as the school Shakespeare attended.
-Stratford-Upon-Avon is within easy access of the Cotswolds, set in the beautiful, rural Warwickshire countryside.
+The quaint and picturesque country town of Stratford-upon-Avon rests on the banks of the River Avon and is the historic birthplace of William Shakespeare.
+Visitors can explore Shakespeare's birthplace, Mary Arden's House (where his mother lived before marrying his father), and his wife Anne Hathaway's cottage, as well as the school Shakespeare attended.
+Stratford-upon-Avon is within easy access of the Cotswolds, set in the beautiful, rural Warwickshire countryside.
 A vintage train service, the 'Shakespeare Express', offers a fun way to access Stratford-Upon-Avon from Birmingham or Henley.
-Even those who are not much interested in the biographical details of the Bard will find Stratford-Upon-Avon charming.
+Even those who are not much interested in the biographical details of the bard will find Stratford-upon-Avon charming.

 The fascinating story of Georgian Bath is wonderfully presented by the Museum of Bath Architecture.
 The museum is the natural place to start any sightseeing expedition of Bath.
 It is housed in the Gothic-styled Countess of Huntingdon's Methodist Chapel, which was built in 1765 and renovated in 1984 by the Bath Preservation Trust.
 Inside, visitors are treated to a unique exhibition, with installations describing how Bath developed from a small provincial spa to the most fashionable resort in Georgian England.
 Using models, maps, paintings, reconstructions, live crafting demonstrations and hands-on exhibits, including a touch-screen computer, a visit to the museum is an informative and entertaining experience.
 Budget about two hours to take it all in.